teaching-on-testbeds/fabric-tutorial/README.md

 For "Designing subnets", a random design problem generator is available to give each student a unique assignment - contact Fraida Fund for access.

 The FABRIC team also maintains a [repository of additional teaching materials](https://github.com/fabric-testbed/teaching-materials), which you may find useful.

+---

+This material is based upon work supported by the National Science Foundation under Grant No. 2231984.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.